-8 Butery Layers of Cake, Lemon Curd, and Blackberry Italian Meringue Buttercream
+8-Layer Lemon Cake with Blackberry Italian Meringue Buttercream

 About Blackberry Italian Meringue Buttercream

 If you've made Italian Meringue Buttercream in the past you might want to just skip to the recipe and dive in because you just KNOW the blackberry version is going to be fantastic.
 If you've never made Italian Meringue Buttercream, I hope you'll give it a whirl for this cake.

 Here's what I tell people who are new to Italian Meringue Buttercream: